Alfred Molina: 2020–present

 In 2020, Molina appeared in David Oyelowo's drama The Water Man, and Emerald Fennell's black comedy thriller Promising Young Woman.
 On 8 December 2020, it was announced that he would be returning as Doctor Octopus for Spider-Man: No Way Home (2021) in the Marvel Cinematic Universe (MCU), set to premiere on 17 December 2021.
 Molina later confirmed that he would actually be reprising his role as the Spider-Man 2 incarnation of Doctor Octopus in No Way Home, retconning his character's apparent death at the end of the former film.
 He was digitally de-aged to his 2004 self.
 On 2 September 2021, it was announced that Alfred Molina was set to star in Amazon Prime police drama series Three Pines, which comes from The Crown producer Left Bank Pictures.
 Molina plays Chief Inspector Armand Gamache of the Sûreté du Québec, the lead character from Louise Penny's book series (including Still Life, the first entry of the unnamed series), he also serves as executive producer for the show.
 The trailer came out in October 2022 and the show premiered in December 2022.
 It was cancelled after one season.

 In 2024, Molina returned to Broadway playing Professor Serebryakov in a revival of Anton Chekov's Uncle Vanya (2024).
 The production was directed by Lila Neugebauer and adapted by Heidi Schreck.
 Molina co-starred alongside Steve Carell, William Jackson Harper, Alison Pill, Anika Noni Rose, and Jayne Houdyshell.
 He would also play the narrator in the film version of Harold and the Purple Crayon.
+In 2026, he voiced the character of Benjamin Franklin in BBC Radio 4's adaptation of the musical 1776.
+Molina returned to octopus-themed roles in the 2026 Netflix film Remarkably Bright Creatures, where he voices Marcellus, a Giant Pacific octopus.

+Currently, Molina is playing Sam Cooper in the Netflix series The Boroughs (2026).